Digital Realty opens new AU data centre – and announces another one

 - It has a state-of-the-art cooling system that includes a pumped refrigerate economizer cycle that delivers an impressive power usage effectiveness (PUE) without water usage.
 The facility also features lithium ion battery technology.

-- It will be connected via dark fibre to the existing facilities on the Digital Realty Erskine Park connected campus to bring together critical data centre, network, cloud and connectivity providers under a single, secure environment.
+- It will be connected via dark fibre to the existing facilities on the Digital Realty Erskine Park connected campus to bring together critical data center, network, cloud and connectivity providers under a single, secure environment.

 “Sydney is ideally placed on the Eastern Seaboard, with the fibre optic backbone that runs up through Brisbane and Queensland, and down to Canberra and Melbourne.
 It picks up a large part of the Australian population and is strategically located along submarine fibre cable routes.”